-We are looking for all types of families to participate in a study on the effects of military deployment on families.
+We are looking for military families with a deployed parent and civilian families with recently separated or divorced parents to participate in a study on the effects of military deployment on families.
 Deployment creates changes in family roles and family functioning.
 Some families adapt easily to parental deployment, while other families may struggle with these changes.
 To help understand what resources may be needed to support families experiencing deployment, this project examines the effect of deployment on children and non-deployed spouses.

-Families with at least one child between 7 and 17 years old
+- Families must have at least one child between 7-17 years of age

 The time commitment is 4-5 hours over the course of one week.
 Families will be compensated $100.00 for their time.